thiblahute/meson-website/Reference-manual.md

 This function can be used to dynamically obtain a variable. `res = get_variable(varname, fallback)` takes the value of `varname` (which must be a string) and stores the variable of that name into `res`.
 If the variable does not exist, the variable `fallback` is stored to `res`instead.
 If a fallback is not specified, then attempting to read a non-existing variable will cause a fatal error.

-### gettext

-Sets up gettext localisation so that translations are built and placed into their proper locations during install.
-Takes one positional argument which is the name of the gettext module.
-The list of languages that are to be generated are specified with the <tt>languages</tt> keyword argument.

 ### import

 Imports the given extension module.
 Returns an opaque object that can be used to call the methods of the module.
 Here's an example for a hypothetical `testmod` module.